barrelstrength/sprout-notes/README.md

         composer require barrelstrength/sproutnotes

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Mailgun.
+3. In the Control Panel, go to _Settings → Plugins_ and click the “Install” button for Sprout Notes.

-## Setup

-Once Mailgun is installed, go to Settings → Email, and change the “Transport Type” setting to “Mailgun”.
-Enter your domain name and Mailgun API Key (which you can get from your [domain overview](https://mailgun.com/app/domains) page) and click Save.